LibrariesHacked/openlibrary-search/README.md

 There are a series of database scripts which will create the database and tables, and then import the data.
 These are in the [database](database) folder.
 The data files (created in the previous process) need to be within the `data/processed` folder for this to work.

 The PostgreSQL database command line tool `psql` is used to run the scripts.
-The following command will create the database and tables.
+The following command will create the database and tables and load the data.
 Replace `username` with your database server username.

 ```console
 psql --set=sslmode=require -f openlibrary-db.sql -h localhost -p 5432 -U username postgres
 ```

+This process is intensive and you should expect it to take a long time.
+On a Macbook M3 this took about 5 hours.

 ### Database details